GameWithPixels/.github/profile/README.md

 *Sample code demonstrating how to connect to a die using TypeScript.*

-For web developers we've released an early version of the Pixel library as an NPM [package](https://www.npmjs.com/package/pixels-library).
+For web developers we've released an early version of the Pixels library as an NPM [package](https://www.npmjs.com/package/pixels-library).
 This TypeScript package is currently in development and will be updated all along this year.